monish1716/-Blinkit-Sales-Analysis-MySQL-Project-/README.md

 ## 📌 Overview
 This project analyzes Blinkit's sales performance, customer satisfaction, and inventory distribution using **MySQL queries**.
 The goal is to generate insights that help optimize sales, outlet performance, and customer experience.
+This MySQL project analyzes ~50,000 grocery sales records over a 1-year period to assess performance, outlet distribution, and customer ratings.

 ---